reganmatt/mr-news-api/README.md

 },
 ```

-In order to run this project locally, create two .env files
+In order to run this project locally, create two .env files in the root directory

 - .env.development file with PGDATABASE=nc_news
 - .env.test file with PGDATABASE=nc_news_test